vsg-dev/VulkanSceneGraph/README.md

 * [Services](https://www.vulkanscengraph.org/services) - List of companinies connected to the VulkanSceneGraph project that can provide professional services

-## Links Companion projects that offer additional features:
+## Links to companion projects that offer additional features
 * [vsgXchange](https://github.com/vsg-dev/vsgXchange) reading and writing of 3rd party image and 3d models and HTTP support.
 * [vsgExamples](https://github.com/vsg-dev/vsgExamples) tests & examples.
 * [osg2vsg](https://github.com/vsg-dev/osg2vsg) OpenSceneGraph integration library that enables converting of OSG to VSG scene graph and use of OpenSceneGraph loaders.